 Private Sector

+Background:

+Launched in 2000, the United Nations Global Compact is a call to companies around the world to align their strategies and operations with ten universal principles in the areas of human rights, labour, environment, and anti-corruption, and to take action in support of broader UN goals.

-Background: The benefits that private sector can bring include cash and expertise which can help WFP implement with greater efficiency an impact.
+The benefits that private sector can bring include cash and expertise which can help WFP implement with greater efficiency and impact.
 Topics of mutual interest include supply chain, agriculture and zero hunger.
 The Country Office has started engaging with a number of private sector philanthropies in the US, including Amazon.
 Another area that the private sector can support is innovations.
-In this regard, a number of initiatives are in the pipeline, namely WFP Innovation Centre for Food and Nutrition Security for Refugees and Host Communities which is exploring livelihood opportunities for both refugees and host communities through the “Farm from a Box” initiative.
+In this regard, a number of initiatives are in the pipeline, namely WFP Innovation Centre for Food and Nutrition Security for Refugees and Host Communities in Tanzania which is exploring livelihood opportunities for both refugees and host communities through the “Farm from a Box” initiative.

 Goal: Identify opportunities to work with third parties which aim to address SDG 2.